 Under the leadership of Historian and Research Manager Dr Zachary Gorman, the Robert Menzies Institute is spearheading a range of important research into Robert Menzies’s career, beliefs, and legacy, as well as the enduring impact of the Menzies era in shaping modern Australia.

 Beyond our flagship conferences, we currently have a wide variety of research projects either underway or in development.
-These cover topics ranging from Menzies’s wartime radio broadcasts, the Menzies’s Government’s landmark investment in democratising university education via Commonwealth Scholarships, a new grassroots history of the founding of the Liberal Party, a poetry anthology, and the future of the two-party system.
+These cover topics ranging from Menzies’s wartime radio broadcasts, the Menzies’s Government’s landmark investment in democratising university education via Commonwealth Scholarships, a new grassroots history of the founding of the Liberal Party, a poetry anthology, and the conditions for a succesful democracy.

 Sign up to our newsletter